AlexAsplund/alexasplund.github.io/_posts/2018-11-18-Controlling Guest access to Office365 with MS Graph and Powershell.md

 ## First run

 First of, you need to set the ```AllowToAddGuests=false``` on all groups that you don't want to enable guest invite on.
-In my case this was easy, it was all groups except one:
+In my case this was easy, it was all groups except two:

 ```Powershell
 Import-Module MyAAD